 UC Berkeley has shown leadership in social responsibility through its activist history in pioneering societal change; launching in 2003, the Center for Responsible Business, with a mission to create a more sustainable, ethical, and socially responsible society; establishing offices of Sustainability and Equity and Inclusion; and being among the first universities in the country to adopt a Code of Conduct (as part of a UC systemwide initiative) supporting the ethical and fair treatment of workers producing its logoed merchandise.

-The Office of Marketing & Business Outreach (OMBO) through its activities and websites (departmental and Cal Marketplace) communicates and promotes many of the campus' socially responsible initiatives and, in particular, those associated with sustainability, diversity, and the improvement of worker rights.
+Business Contracts and Brand Protection (BCBP) through its activities and websites (departmental and Cal Marketplace) communicates and promotes many of the campus' socially responsible initiatives and, in particular, those associated with sustainability, diversity, and the improvement of worker rights.
 We will:

 - Create a culture of forward thinking and innovation around sustainable issues by integrating sustainability into operations and programs and engaging in dialogue on environmental sustainability.